 Understands that AFT is nonprofit organization and its federal tax exemption requires AFT to engage primarily in activities which accomplish one or more of its tax-exempt purposes.

-Dissemination
+Dissemination of Compliance Statements

 All annual statements shall be made available to all AFT Executive Council members, AFT Committee members and AFT officers, and annual statements of the AFT Executive Council members shall be made available to all members of the AFT Executive Council and any relevant committee (as designated by the AFT Executive Council).